AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 ### setParameters()

-Set the parameters for the model
+Set model's parameters.
+When any of the arguments are nil, previous argument values for that argument will be used.

 ```
 NaiveBayes:setParameters(useLogProbabilities: boolean)